 There are times when parents are late collecting their child from school, if this is going to happen, we ask that school is informed and the expected delay is given.

 Telephone school on the day of the absence from 8.30 and a message can be left on the answer machine.
 Please state your child’s name, class and the reason for their absence.

 Full details for the current and next year’s term dates can be found on our Term Dates information page within the Parents’ section.

 The short answer is No. Attending school is a compulsory obligation that parents must adhere to and therefore you should avoid taking your child out of school.
 If you wish to have a special case considered then you are required to complete a request for leave of absence form which can be requested from the school office.

 On the very rare occasion that the school needs to close, where possible we will inform parents via text.
 Information will also be shared on the school website, Twitter, via local radio announcements and the East Riding School Closure list.

-School dinners cost £2.50 per meal and can be paid weekly, monthly or by term.
-A hot meal, school sandwich or jacket potato option is available and menu details can be found on the website under the School Meals tab within the Parents’ section.
+School dinners cost £2.55 per meal and can be paid weekly, monthly or by term.
+A hot meal or jacket potato option is available and menu details can be found on the website under the School Meals tab within the Parents’ section.
 All children in EYFS and KS1 currently receive a school meal free of charge through government funding to schools

 Children have access to drinking water in school at lunchtimes.
 We have a water fountains throughout school that children can use for a drink during the day.
 Please provide your child with a refillable drinking bottle to use at the fountains.
 We would ask that this contains water only and not juice.